 Our impressive Preschool programs emphasize developmentally appropriate learning.
 We group our Preschoolers into two separate paths six months apart.
 Narrowing the age range lets teachers individualize the curriculum, which progresses as your child learns and grows.
-Parents can select from 2 Day, 3 Day or 5 Day classes plus optional Lunch Bunch (until 1:20pm) and Stay & Play (until 6pm).
+Parents can select from 2 Day, 3 Day or 5 Day classes plus optional Lunch Bunch (until 1:15pm) and Preschool Enrichment (until 6pm).

 Kindergarten at Golden Pond School is a 5 Day program from 8:10am – 2:10pm.
 Students enrolled in our Kindergarten program thrive with our experienced teachers, engaging activities and small class sizes.
 Our established curriculum far exceeds the Loudoun County Public School Standards of Learning and the confidence and excitement these student gain is tremendous.
 Our After School Enrichment Program is available for Kindergarten students until 6pm.

 Children enrolled in our Kindergarten Program as well as for children attending Kindergarten – 3rd Grade in the local public schools are eligible for this exciting program available until 6pm.
 Students are provided with a comfortable, fun and familiar place to spend the afternoon while enjoying recess, snack, theme-related and free choice activities, and homework assistance.